unchained-watch/indexer/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+> **Warning: the project is still in its early stages.
+Use it only for demo purposes**

 Welcome to unchained, an open-source project aimed at empowering developers with smart contract real-time indexing and observability.
 With unchained, you can efficiently manage and analyze smart contracts, enabling you to make informed decisions and optimize your blockchain-based applications.

 ## Features